-\begin{proof} Put $A=\Bbbk[y_k,z_k]\subset Q$, and consider the $Q$-module $Q/I$.
-Note that $Q/I$ is finitely generated as an $A$-module.
-This means that two module structures of $Q/I$ give the same local cohomology groups.
-Let $M$ be the $A$-direct summand of $Q/I$ generated by monomials $m\in Q$ with
+where $0\leq d_i\leq a_i$ for all $1\leq i\leq k-1$.
+It is an $A$-direct summand of $Q/I$ since the monomials have the same degree in $y_i$ and $z_i$ for each $1\leq i\leq k-1$.
+Note that $Q/I$ is finitely generated as an $A$-module, which implies that the $Q$- and $A$-module structures on $Q/I$ give the same local cohomology groups.
+Due to vanishing of local cohomology groups (see \cite[Corollary 4.5 and Proposition A1.16]{eisenbud2005geometry}) we have